 Completed as a Team

-All documents (except the unofficial transcript) must use the MS Word submission files provided.
+All upload documents (except the unofficial transcript) must use the MS Word submission files provided for your planning.
+Students will copy/paste information from the mentor/student form into the online application.
+The mentoring compact must be converted to a PDF for upload.
 Supporting images should be referenced (Figure #) and titled in a separate file with figure #:

 - Define any acronyms the first time they are used